-Field Preparation and Planting: The fields will be mapped out using rope, tape and pegs, cleared and prepared into ridges.
+Field Preparation and Planting: The fields were mapped out using rope, tape and pegs, cleared and prepared into ridges.
 The Randomized Complete Block Design (RCBD) experimental design was used with three replicates.
-The plot size was 3m x 1m, the total land area for the experiment was $13 \text{ m} \times 30 \text{m} = (390 \text{m}^2) \text{ with a total of } 45 \text{ ridges.}$
+The plot size was $3m \times 1m$, the total land area for the experiment was $13 \text{ m } \times 30m = (390m^2)$ with a total of 45 ridges.

-Preparation of Planting materials/ agronomic practices: Vine cuttings of 30cm length with 6-7 nodes from the terminal shoot, having the lower leaves removed were inserted into the ground to half their length at 45°.
+Preparation of Planting materials/ agronomic practices: Vine cuttings of 30cm length with 6-7 nodes from the terminal shoot, having the lower leaves removed were inserted into the ground to half their length at 450.
 The cuttings were spaced 30 X 100cm, at one cutting per stand on a ridge at a planting spacing of 30cm inter row, and 1m intra row-spacing to give 10 plants per plot and 33, 333 plants per ha.
 Poultry manure was applied at the rate of 10t/ha, two weeks before planting.
 Regular weeding was done manually at 3 weeks interval.